Genealogies of records of stochastic processes with stationary increments as unimodular trees: Introduction

 The distribution of \([T,0]\) is explicitly computed when \((X_n)_{n \in \mathbb{Z}}\) is an i.i.d. sequence of random variables such that their common mean exists, and the support of \(X_n\) is \(\{-1,0,1,2,\cdots\}\) and non-degenerate, for all \(n \in \mathbb{Z}\).

-Concenring the last question on record representation of graphs, it is shown that under a mild assumption, certain classes of ordered directed trees can be represented as the component of \(0\) in the record graph of some stationary sequence.
-This includes the infinite trees associated to virtually all dynamics on ordered networks.
-These results are now stated more precisely after introducing some terminology from \cite{baccelliEternalFamilyTrees2018a}.
+Concerning the last question on record representation of graphs, it is shown that under a mild assumption, certain classes of ordered directed trees can be represented as the component of \(0\) in the record graph of some stationary sequence.
+This includes the infinite trees associated to virtually all dynamics on ordered networks, thereby underscoring the importance of delving into the record graphs of stationary sequences.